-Materials provide a certain extension to my thoughts that cannot otherwise be interpreted via language or two dimensional representation.
+Materiality provides a certain extension to my thoughts that cannot otherwise be interpreted via spoken language or two dimensional representation.
 It’s the stark presence of an object in space that evokes a personified gesture irresistible to explore.
 It’s the fact that we can see, touch, and walk around something nonfunctional, yet recognizable and undefined.
-These sensory outputs come from my interest in seeing Minimalism in a contemporary, reworked, and elevated context—the theory that once color and materiality is applied to a Minimalist form, it no longer abides to its origin.
+These sensory outputs come from my interest in seeing everyday materials in a revisited, reworked, and elevated context—the theory that once color and form is manipulated, it no longer abides to its origin.
 My sculptures use material to draw my audience closer; to be recognizable, but out of place, as they weave a narrative of their own.